HyperArx/Arduino-Appearence-OTA-Upgrade/README.md

 # Arduino-Appearence-Upgrade
 Hey!
-Arduino Fans, I have came accross Hoe to maker your Arduino IDE look different and awesome than others.
+Arduino Fans, I have came accross 'How to maker your Arduino IDE look different and awesome than others'.
+"INTRESTING RIGHT"
-As Arduino Ide is open-source we can make changes without any licence problem.
+As Arduino Ide is open-source we can make changes without any permissions.
 I am also adding Arduino-OTA as esp has became an important part of home automation.

-So, Cheers!
+So,
 Lets get started

 POPUPS---------------------------------------------------------